I am a Professor at the Munk

 politics and culture and the sociology of law and justice.
 I

-generally (though not always) during turbulent, disrupted,
+and justice, generally (though not always) during turbulent,

-violent, or miserable times.
+disrupted, violent, or miserable times.

-I am actively working on three
+I am actively working on four

 projects: (1) a comparative historical study of reactions to

-police violence during decolonization; (2) research in
+police violence during the 1950s-1960s; (2) research with

-the neoliberal era.
+crime, and safety over the neoliberal era.

-In addition, I direct the
+I also direct the Global

 Over the past several years, I